Santhosh-fs/weather-app/README.md

 # weather-app
-The Weather Project is provide day weater to get input city name
+The Weather Project is provide day weather to get input city name